Skip to content

 Check with your departmental tuition benefit coordinator or director of graduate studies to verify your eligibility and to see whether you were added to the department’s TBP web list.

-The departmental TBP coordinator submits this list at the beginning of Fall and Spring semesters.
+The departmental TBP coordinator submits this list at the beginning of the semester of participation.
 If your name is not on this list for the semester(s) in question, you cannot participate in the TBP for that term(s).

 You may be eligible to participate in the TBP if each semester you

-To maintain TBP eligibility, all domestic nonresident students must apply for Utah residency upon completion of 40 graduate level semester credit hours at the University of Utah.
+It is suggested that domestic nonresident students consider applying for Utah residency upon completion of 40 graduate level semester credit hours at the University of Utah.
 Visit the Admissions Office website for details on how to qualify and how to apply for residency reclassifications.

 Contact the tuition benefit coordinator in your home department.